More time is a goal worth chasing

 I guess in closing I see great beauty in time: it’s both all we have right now and all we don’t know we have in our future.

-While time can be spent on anything, it can also be spent on nothing and wasted.
+While time can be spent on anything, it can also be spent on nothing.

 So when it comes to my financial independence journey I’m trying to enjoy the ride there and I intend to enjoy the destination when I get there.
-That could mean working for years after I reach my destination in some shape or form.
+That could mean still working for years after I reach financial independence.

 Our semi-retirement days are getting closer and it’s comforting to know we’re getting there through a solid savings rate, generally wise investing decisions, and good spending habits that operate below our expenses.
 These are all things I write about on this blog, how I approach those habits and how you can get there too.